cristinafsanz/jekyll-now/_posts/2016-06-19-first-learning-block.md

 <img src="../images/blog/first_learning_block.jpg" alt="First learning block" />

 After learning this block I will apply the new concepts creating a web design, uploading the code in GitHub and sharing the results in the blog.

+Do you know free online resources for all of this?
+Right now I am focus on the <a href="https://www.codecademy.com/en/courses/learn-sass" alt="Sass course">Learn Sass course</a> from Codecademy, but I will add all the resources in the Taiga Kanban and in the blog while I am learning.

+Wish me luck :)